kubernetes-sigs/cluster-api/docs/book/src/developer/providers/getting-started/naming.md

 `cluster-api-provider-aws` may include both an implementation based on EC2 as well as one based on their hosted EKS solution.

+For the purposes of this guide we will create an infrastructure provider for a service named **mailgun**.
+Therefore the name of the repository will be `cluster-api-provider-mailgun`.

+Please note that other naming conventions/best practices applies, e.g. for API types (continue to this guide to get more info).

 ## A note on Acronyms

 Because these names end up being so long, developers of Cluster API frequently refer to providers by acronyms.